MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 > [!NOTE]
 > These examples specify how to use these parsing modes entirely with or without field mappings, but you can leverage both in one scenario if that suits your needs.
 (TODO-review: unlikely use case but may be worth acknowleding)
-> As with all indexers, if fields do not clearly match, you should expect to explicitly specify individual [field mappings](search-indexer-field-mappings.md) unless you are using the implicit fields mappings available for blob content and metadata, as described in [basic blob indexer configuration](search-howto-indexing-azure-blob-storage.md).

 ## Next steps